The goal with debugging is to figure out why the test failed and then once the problem is identified, fixing the problem.

 We recommend Live Debug as the most robust method to update a test case.
 Live Debug lets you interact with a test while it is running on our machines.
 This means you can quickly diagnose test failures or modify tests in the clean execution environments.

-When performing a live edit, all of the ML data used to execute the tests is recreated.
-Live edit allows you to use your local Architect to make changes in both NLP and Architect test workflows, element selections, and verifications without remodeling.
+When performing a local edit, all of the ML data used to execute the tests is recreated.
+Local edit allows you to use your local Architect to make changes in both NLP and Architect test workflows, element selections, and verifications without remodeling.

 Each Action in your test has certain Settings, Flags, and Information associated with it.
 These can be accessed via the Test Details page or Slider View.
 A complete list of Action Types and the Settings available to each is linked below.